gbacco5/LuaLaTeX/README.md

 **Main goals**:

 1. format a number in engineering notation with Lua and SIunitX
-2. create a kind of `\plot` command, giving the filame of the data file
+2. create a kind of `\plot` command, giving the filename of the data file
 3. the same but for tables

 **Future goals**: